antsankov/BroCI/README.md

 # Intro

-This is a collection of BRO scripts and pcap files that I will use to profile bro performance.
-This readme is mainly for my own personal notes where I can log interesting commands and file locations.
+BroCI is a system that you can use to both test and profile Bro scripts before deployment.
+You can see the sample-repo for an example of how a repository would be configured to work with BroCI.

 # To start BroCI
 (Right now only works with bro running on same device as webserver, traffic generator, and MongoDB)